osgirl/AzureMLSI2018/README.md

 1. Configure the local powershell for Azure (https://docs.microsoft.com/en-us/powershell/azure/install-azurermps-maclinux?view=azurermps-6.11.0)

-1. Connect Powershell to the Azure cluster and execute the deployment script at ./OrchestrationDriver/serviceDeploymentScript.ps1
+1. Connect Powershell to the Azure cluster and (https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-get-started-connect-with-ps)

-   (https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-get-started-connect-with-ps)
+1. Review and adjust parameters execute the deployment script at ./OrchestrationDriver/serviceDeploymentScript.ps1

 1. While logged in Azure with powershell navigate to the OrchestrationDriver subfolder of the project Github (), read